 The purchase is the largest Google has made so far and provides an indication of ambitions to not just deliver the Android OS to smart phones but have a growing stake in the hardware market.

-In a blog post the CEO of Google Larry Page was keen to reference the ongoing fight against rivals as well as beefing up the deal with Motorola, which has been an Android advocate for the last few years.
+the CEO of Google Larry Page was keen to reference the ongoing fight against rivals as well as beefing up the deal with Motorola, which has been an Android advocate for the last few years.

 "We recently explained how companies including Microsoft and Apple are banding together in anti-competitive patent attacks on Android.
 The U.S. Department of Justice had to intervene in the results of one recent patent auction to "protect competition and innovation in the open source software community" and it is currently looking into the results of the Nortel auction," he wrote.